DavidPhillipOster/ThumbHost3mf/README.md

 ## To Install:

+* Download and put the ThumbHost3MF app in `/Applications` or a subdirectory of `/Applications`.
+Run the ThumbHost3MF app.
+You only need to run it once to register the Quicklook plugin it contains.
-* Download and run the ThumbHost3MF app.
-If you don't want to compile it yourself, grab the compiled code from [Releases](https://github.com/DavidPhillipOster/ThumbHost3MF/releases/tag/1.4)
+If you don't want to compile the app yourself, grab the compiled code from [Releases](https://github.com/DavidPhillipOster/ThumbHost3MF/releases/tag/1.6)

 * Use ThumbHost3MF's **File > Open** menu item and point at a directory containing .gcode or .3mf files: that will kick the Finder into noticing the embedded thumbnail presenter.